LanFly/tGFX/README.md

 description: which color mode to use.
 Only one color mode can be used at the same time by default. default value: 565

-- tGFX_NO_TOOLS
+- tGFX_USE_TOOLS
-description: whether to exclude tools source. default value: false
+description: whether to include tools source file. default value: false

 ## How to develop and debug embedded program